shadow-chasing/filter/README.md

 3. length of word
 4. frequency (how often the word is used over the course of the video)
 5. group (each with sub group categories)

+The primary groups are:

+1. modality
+2. predicate group
+3. word group
+4. filter